robotpy/robotpy-build/docs/type_casters.rst

 Using type casters
 ------------------

-When parsing a header, robotpy-build will match the types found against its list of type casters.
-If found, it will automatically add an include directive for the header that contains the type caster. robotpy-build contains support for the STL type casters that come with pybind11 (vector, function, map, etc).
+When parsing a header, semiwrap will match the types found against its list of type casters.
+If found, it will automatically add an include directive for the header that contains the type caster. semiwrap contains support for the STL type casters that come with pybind11 (vector, function, map, etc) and usually can autodetect and include the appropriate type casters.

 Sometimes the autodetection will fail because a type is hidden in some way.
 You can specify the missing types on a per-class basis.
 For example, if ``std::vector``